rstrotmann/nif/docs/reference/trial_title.md

-# Trial title as reported in TS domain
+# Trial title

-Trial title as reported in TS domain
+Extract trial title from the TS domain, if available.
+Non-ASCII characters are removed from the output to ensure compatibility.

 ## Usage